 You would think that those are three pretty easy questions to answer, but in fact each state – and sometimes each county – organizes the information that would provide those answers in very different ways.
 The Google coders went through some of the technical challenges in gathering and organizing all the data.
 In the end, rather than keeping the answers to the questions for themselves, Google is making all the data available to anyone who wants to use it.

 We ended the session by quickly looking at two international election-related projects.
 Felipe walked us through Vota Inteligente from Chile, which we have documented on the Technology for Transparency Network.
-Then Eric Gundersen of Development Seed (my favorite web dev shop) profiled their work on Afghanistan Election Data, a project they did for the National Democratic Institute to visualize the voting data in the 2009 Afghan presidential elections.
+Then Eric Gundersen of Development Seed profiled their work on Afghanistan Election Data, a project they did for the National Democratic Institute to visualize the voting data in the 2009 Afghan presidential elections.
 The project is phenomenal – check out the comparative map of presidential voting results and primary ethnic group by voting district.
-My only regret is that this information hasn’t been made available to the Afghan people; it is not accessible in Dari or Pashto and wasn’t distributed in anyway offline.
+(My only complaint is that this information hasn’t been made available to the Afghan people; it is not accessible in Dari or Pashto and wasn’t distributed in anyway offline.)

 A Healthy Information Diet